Coral have gone 7 places EW, 1/5 odds at both the Valero Texas Open & Shenzhen International - new customers bet £/€5 get £/€20 free here!

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Weather Forecast.
 The latest weather forecast for Shenzhen is here.
-The tournament should enjoy a warm and sunny start with temperatures in the high 70s Fahrenheit on Thursday before the risk of thunderstorms increases to 90% likelihood throughout the weekend.
+The tournament should enjoy warm and sunny conditions with temperatures in the high 70s Fahrenheit throughout.
+Rain on Thursday could lead to more of the same on Friday, but this time accompanied by a higher risk of electrical activity, which may well impact play for a while.
+An overcast weekend is forecast to follow with a small chance of further rain on Sunday.
+Wind will be light to moderate and shouldn't trouble the professionals.

 Tournament Trends & Key Factors.

-Using last year's event and the 2014 Volvo China Open, analysing the final stats of the top 3 finishers here from those events gives us a little more insight into the requirements for this test:
+Using the last two years here and the 2014 Volvo China Open, analysing the final stats of the top 3 finishers here from those events gives us a little more insight into the requirements for this test:

-Please note: no stats were captured for Hao-Tong Li who finished 2nd here last year, however he's a generally strong ball-striker who averages in the 300 yard region off the tee.
-Clearly some different routes to success here with ball-striking performances of Fleetwood and Levy being balanced by Aphibarnrat who in typical fashion putted his way to success 12 months ago.
-Any analysis could be overkill though this week if we experience a stop-start or even reduced event which will put the emphasis very much on a fast start and patient attitude during the inevitable delays.
+Please note: no stats were captured for Hao-Tong Li who finished 2nd here in 2015, however he's a generally strong ball-striker who averages in the 300 yard region off the tee.
+Clearly some different routes to success here with ball-striking performances of Fleetwood, Levy and Luiten being balanced by Aphibarnrat and Soomin Lee who both had strong weeks on the greens here.
+Generally though, a player who can find a lot of greens and have a very strong week with the putter should be in contention on Sunday.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel